SN 2024cld: unveiling the complex mass-loss histories of evolved supergiant progenitors to core collapse supernovae: Discussion

 As alluded to in Section~\ref{sec:spectroscopy}, additional red and blue components in the H$\alpha$ profile emerge beyond +80\,d, at velocities of order \qty{6000}{\kilo\meter\per\second}.
 The source of these is ejecta interacting with an aspherical CSM, with the asymmetry between the red and blue components likely arising from a non-axisymmetric mass distribution in the CSM.
 The most commonly invoked geometry for this is a CSM disk/torus.
 CSM disks have been invoked in a number of SNe previously \citep[e.g.][]{Hoffman2008,Pursiainen2023_bsz,Reynolds2025}, including in SN\,1998S~\citep{Leonard2000} and PTF11iqb~\citep{Smith2015}, with recent theoretical work~\citep{Scherbak2025} providing plausible mechanisms to generate such disks via binary interaction.
 The high velocity of these components is well-explained by CSM interacting with the fast ejecta, accelerating it, but the fact that we see both red and blue components suggests our viewing angle is somewhat off-centre.
 The early-time polarisation is inconsistent with a disk, but the rising polarisation and rotation of polarisation angle suggest the photosphere transitions between two distinct CSM components -- an inner dense envelope, and a more elongated CSM disk -- around the conclusion of the FI phase.
 There is also evolution of the narrow-line P Cygni feature, which further feeds into the complex velocity components present.

 As the photosphere recedes back through the CSM (see Figure~\ref{fig:bolometric_lc}), we see further evolution in the relative strengths of the profiles -- though this is naturally superimposed on a growing broad H$\alpha$ component.
 The blue component begins to decay prior to the red, though the red component too begins to decay at late time.
 No real evidence for dust at this epoch from the NOTCam $JHK$ imaging is seen (see Figure~\ref{fig:bb_fits}), and thus this is likely intrinsic to the CSM.
 The same bulk behaviour surrounding the late-time spectral evolution is seen in SN\,1998S and PTF11iqb (see Figure~\ref{fig:spectral_comparison}), with emerging asymmetric H$\alpha$ components beyond the first few months.
+There are differences between the strengths of forbidden emission lines between all three 98S-likes we consider here: in SN\,198S, the [Ca II] line is clearly visible from around \qty{+100}{\day}, where in SN\,2024cld only a broad flat-topped feature is visible from \qty{+145}{\day} onwards, and no obvious [Ca II] emission in PTF\,11iqb at any epoch.
+Assuming the underlying progenitors are similar, this is likely indicative of the relative CSM densities between the objects, though a detailed treatment of this is beyond the scope of the paper, requiring tailored modelling.

 The velocity offsets of the red and blue H$\alpha$ components are broadly comparable, with detailed differences in the H$\alpha$ profile being driven by specific differences in the spatial density/clumping of the CSM.